sukeesh/Jarvis/NEW_FUNCTIONALITIES.md

 News command now works properly.
 You can select to see news from (BBC, BUZZFEED, Google, Reddit or TechCrunch).
 You can also select a default source.
 **To see the news just type**: news or a sentence with the word news.

+### FB
+Jarvis will log into your facebook account by asking id and password from user or use saved passwords (if saved previously).
+**To log in just type**: fb_login and follow the directions given.